andrew-heinzman/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PhD candidate in economics at UCLA.
-I will be on the 2022-2023 jobs market.
+I am a PhD candidate in economics at UCLA researching topics in empirical industrial organization.
+I will be on the 2022-2023 job market.

 My research focuses on how firms decide to set prices under uncertainty.